nomicness/a-whole-new-world/laws.md

 **350** Adding features to the bot is a proposal.
 All voting rules that apply to rule changes also apply to adding features to the bot.
 This rule does not apply to bug fixes.

 **351** *No More Nomads:** A player may not be active unless they have a village.
 All active players who do not have a village at the time of this proposal is accepted will be moved to inactive.

+**352** **Fast Track Bot:** Adding features to the bot only requires 50% or more of active players in order to reach quorum.
+This rule takes precendence over 311.